Testifying Demeanor: What Are You Communicating to Attorneys and Jurors?

 - List every question you’d hate to answer and the most deflating answers.

 - Give short, truthful and defensible answers, delivered with appropriate inflection.
+Remember, there is room to clarify anything on redirect that feels damning.

 “Doctor, I see you attended medical school in _____.
 Are you even qualified to practice medicine in the United States?”